-Ah Mah’s Legacy: Hour-long queues at hidden ang ku kueh & muah chee store with pistachio & taro flavours
+Ah Mah’s Legacy: Under-the-radar ang ku kueh & muah chee store with pistachio & taro flavours

-Say what you want about the whole “hidden gem” debacle, I’m here to argue that Ah Mah’s Legacy is literally a hidden gem— tucked away in Basement 3 of the tiny Thomson V Two, most people probably wouldn’t stumble upon this kueh shop by accident, as you’d have to put in conscious effort to find it.
+Say what you want about the whole “hidden gem” debacle, I’m here to argue that Ah Mah’s Legacy is literally running under the radar — tucked away in Basement 3 of the tiny Thomson V Two, most people probably wouldn’t stumble upon this kueh shop by accident, as you’d have to put in conscious effort to find it.

 ah mah's legacy - storefront

 Ah Mah’s Legacy was founded by Shiny Phua, a young entrepreneur who sells handmade Teochew kueh using her late grandmother’s recipes.
-The business has quickly gained popularity in the media for its delicious traditional ang ku kueh, muah chee and orh nee in both classic and modern flavours.
+The business has quickly gained sunstantial popularity in the media over the years for its delicious traditional ang ku kueh and muah chee in both classic and modern flavours.

 What I tried at Ah Mah’s Legacy